+COMM321ADVERTISINGCAMPAIGNS

+SPRING 2023 MWF 1:40PM - 2:30PM

+OVERVIEW

-COMM321ADVERTISINGCAMPAIGNS Synchronous Online: Tuesday & Thursday 1:15 - 2:30 OVERVIEW In this course, we will dig deep to gain practical experience in developing, creating, and producing advertising campaigns.
+In this course, we will dig deep to gain practical experience in developing, creating, and producing advertising campaigns.
 We will study what's been done in the past, what's being done now, and what needs to be done next in order to make advertising campaigns that fit our brave new digital world.
 The roles of advertising and other forms of marketing communication are changing fast.
 Consumer media consumption has evolved and consumer journeys have shifted.
 We'll examine this rapidly changing environment and utilize everything from traditional advertising methods to emerging technologies to reach our audiences and communicate with them effectively.

+At times, the class will be run just like an advertising agency.
+And just like in the real world of advertising, expect to experience challenges and achievements, stress and joy, competition and collaboration, criticism and praise.

 YOU WILL LEARN: